 First things first:

-Even though you’re having a hard time imagining your life getting better, and you doubt you’ll ever find joy in love again…
+Even though you’re having a hard time making difficult decisions, and you doubt every move you make…

 You check a lot of boxes right now, sister:

 ✅ You feel judgement no matter if you decide to stay or go.

 ✅ You wonder how you could have possibly missed all the red flags.